GeorgePlaten/GeorgePlaten.github.io/fe-p4/portfolio/README.md

 7. <strong>main.js</strong>: Optimize resizePizzas function
   1. Hoist invariants from functions from changePizzaSizes.
   2. Change determineDx function to return simple percentage value and assignment for use in changePizzaSizes.
+  3. Use a style change to change all pizzas at once instead of looping one by one.

 <em>PageSpeed Results: Mobile/Dektop <strong>96/98</strong></em>